What Is Citric Acid?

 Originally, Citric Acid was derived from these citrus fruits; however, while you can derive it from fruits like Lemons and Limes, this is not the most efficient method.

-In the early 1900’s it was discovered that you could produce Citric Acid from a black mold known as Aspergillus Niger.
 By feeding the mold sugar, it produces a constant supply of Citric Acid.
-This process can be scaled up much more easily than extracting Citrus Acid from fruits.
+This trait was soon taken advantage of and allows for the Citric Acid production process can be scaled up much more easily than extracting Citrus Acid from fruits.

 As we will touch on shortly, this preservative property is a factor that leads to Citric Acid’s inclusion in pet-related foods.